matthew-eads/yesod-articles/README.md

 # Yesod.Articles

-This library provides three core funtions for automatically generating a homepage with articles, with seperate pages for each article.
+This library provides three core functions for automatically generating a homepage with articles, with separate pages for each article.

 `makeGets` and `makeGetsWithOptions` should be spliced in at/near the top of the file where you will put the handler for your homepage.